hfshr/jqbr/docs/plugins.md

 # Plugins

 queryBuilder provides the ability to use several plugins that enhance the functionality of the defauly builder.
-See a full list of available plugins [here](https://querybuilder.js.org/demo.html#plugins) Many of these are supported by `qbr` and can be accessed by using a named list in the call to `queryBuilderInput`.
+See a full list of available plugins [here](https://querybuilder.js.org/demo.html#plugins) Many of these are supported by `jqbr` and can be accessed by using a named list in the call to `queryBuilderInput`.

 ```r
 plugins <- list(